hemanth-kumar-j/playwright-pytest/README.md

 ### Troubleshooting

-If tests fail due to small rendering differences, run with --snapshot-update to regenerate baselines.
+If tests fail due to small rendering differences, run with `--snapshot-update` to regenerate baselines.

 Make sure your test environment (browser, OS, resolution) is consistent to avoid false mismatches.

-If snapshots keep failing, delete the corresponding image in __snapshots__ and rerun with --snapshot-update.
+If snapshots keep failing, delete the corresponding image in __snapshots__ and rerun with `--snapshot-update`.

 ---